endast/trovebox_uploader/README.md

     python trovebox-uploader.py -i black_knight.jpg -c -p -t pass none shall -a Grail

+If you have uploaded a photo but forgot to add a tag/album/permission etc, you can use the -u switch to update the metadata (replacing all existing metadata)

+    python trovebox-uploader.py -i already_uploaded_but_no_tags.jpg -c -t Shrubbery Lumberjack -a Silly_Walk

 ## Help
     usage: trovebox-uploader.py [-h] -i PATH [-c] [-t TAGS [TAGS ...]]